Attendance

 Pencils sitting on a notebook

 If you are of school age, you have the right to attend public school in the school district where you live.
 School age begins in the year in which a child turns six before September 1 and continues until the student reaches age twenty, or graduates from high school, whichever happens first.
-For kindergarten the age is five.
 Your right to a free public education cannot be taken away without due process of law, which means fair procedures allowing you to answer any charges against you.
 In other words, your school cannot suspend or expel you from school without giving you a chance to show that you don’t deserve the punishment.
-Your right to fair procedures is explained under Student Discipline below.
+Your right to fair procedures is explained in the Student Discipline section of this Guide.

-If you are seven through sixteen, and skip school without a valid reason, you are truant.
+If you are seven through 16 and skip school without a valid reason, you are a truant.
 Truancy is a violation of Alaska law.
-Some school districts enforce truancy rules more than others, but you may be subject to school discipline, including suspension or expulsion, if you skip school.
-Adults who help or encourage students to be truant may face large fines and other legal charges.
+Some school districts enforce truancy rules more than others, but if you skip school you may be subject to school discipline, including suspension or expulsion.
+Adults who help or encourage students to be a truant may face large fines and other legal charges.

 In some cases, yes.
 Students attending private schools or correspondence programs, or who are home- schooled, often may enroll as part-time students in grades K-12.
 Part-time students must meet all conditions and terms of enrollment in courses that are met by full-time students, and may not be eligible to participate in extracurricular activities and athletics.